Byron Lawson

-Byron Lawson (born August 26, 1968) is a Canadian actor of Chinese, Japanese and Korean descent.
+Byron Lawson (born August 26, 1976) is a Canadian actor of Chinese descent.
 He portrayed gangster Eddie Kim in the 2006 film Snakes on a Plane.

 His past credits have included the television series These Arms of Mine, as well as episodes of Highlander: The Series, Andromeda, Alienated, Killer Instinct and Godiva's.
 He also had a supporting role in ABC Family's Fallen miniseries.
 He played the head of security in the post-apocalypse series Jeremiah.
 He played a role in ABC Family's Samurai Girl.